Green SM: Ahamove

 Ahamove Joint Stock Company officially received 200 VinFast Feliz S electric motorcycles, which were purchased directly from VinFast to serve Ahamove's electric vehicle (EV Rental) plan in the city of Đà Nẵng.
 Additionally, Ahamove's owning company is also negotiating a contract to lease an additional 1,000 VinFast electric motorcycles from Xanh SM to expand its business operations.

 Én Vàng

 An Én Vàng-operated VF 5 taxi.

 On April 28, 2023, Haiphong-based company Én Vàng (lit.
 'Yellow Swallow' or 'Golden Swallow') signed a contract to purchase 25 VF e34 and VF 5 Plus cars from VinFast, and also signed a memorandum of understanding to lease 125 electric cars from Xanh SM in 2023.

 Taxi Xanh Sapa

-On September 22, 2023, Sa Pa's Thanh Thủy One Member Limited Liability Company signed contracts and memorandums of understanding with Xanh SM and VinFast to purchase and lease 250 VinFast VF e34 and VF 5 Plus electric cars from VinFast and Xanh SM in 2023 and 2024.
+On September 22, 2023, Sa Pa's Thanh Thủy Co., Ltd signed contracts and memorandums of understanding with Xanh SM and VinFast to purchase and lease 250 VinFast VF e34 and VF 5 Plus electric cars from VinFast and Xanh SM in 2023 and 2024.
 Taxi Xanh Sapa is also expected to appear on the Xanh SM application platform.